 There’s no need to say that every framework has a bright and a dark side, as everything we know.
 And its effectiveness (how bright it gets) depends on the project’s requirements such as hosting, scalability, learning curve, ease of installation, documentation, to name a few.
 Choosing the right framework is an art.
 Here’s why (and when) we are huge fans of Ruby on Rails.

 If you are aiming to build something fast without reinventing the wheel, Rails is your best friend forever.
 Its simplicity of use and its high development speed have no rival when it comes to developing an MVP (or a prototype), enabling you to build a top-notch web application even with limited time or a limited budget, or both.

-Creating an MVP is one of the fastest ways available to implement a new product on the market .
+Creating an MVP is one of the fastest ways available to introduce a new product on the market.
 You build an app with sufficient refinement and amount of functionalities to show its value to potential customers without beating it all.
 And, evidently, this works great for startups, the companies that care the most about cost-effectiveness but at the same time need their technology solutions to be out there as soon as possible.
 And here’s when Rails comes to the rescue.

 RoR gives startups all they need: reduction in costs, increased agility to adapt to trends, quicker updates, and therefore a better chance to stand out in high-competitive markets.
 Rails is the most fertile of lands for MVP development, so to speak.
 Further in the article, we are going to walk you through all the reasons why the entry barriers for this framework are low.
 But, not to leave you hanging, here’s an introductory summary: Rails code is friendly and concise, it contains useful conventions, ready-made modules that minimize configuration, simpler ways to automate testing, and built-in dev tools that make the process of programming much more efficient.
 As you can see, all of this gets the process way faster, too.
 As developers don’t need to operate redundantly (remember the DRY principle), development speed increases.